Skip to content

 In this tutorial you learned:

-• Enqueued actions are persisent across change-sets until they succeed
+• Enqueued Actions are persisent across change-sets until they succeed

 • Actions are executed in order according to their configuration relationships

-• Failed actions can be debugged by looking at their arguments, function code, results, and logs
+• Failed Actions can be debugged by looking at their arguments, function code, results, and logs

 • Resources can be refreshed as needed, to ensure an accurate view of the system